 Many people things that working on a lot of tasks at the same time will increase their productivity.
 But this is true in very rare cases where some people have mastered the art of multitasking.
 But this art of multitasking only comes with experience.
 And for many people, this is not so common.

 So instead of multitasking try to focus on only one task at a time so that you can improve your time management skills.
 So no matter how many tasks you have to do, work on only one task at a time and try to do it with full concentration.

-This is also a very important time management sill that one hold has, and only a few of us do.
+This is also a very important time management skills that one holds has, and only a few of us do.
 If you are good at the decision making, you will automatically notice the positive impact of it in your day to day life.

 By making clear and effective decisions, you will be able to make a difference in your life.
 Your productivity will increase ten times, and you will also succeed in managing time and improve your time management skills.

 If you are stuck at a situation where you want to know which task you want to do next consider asking yourself a few questions like these that are mentioned below-

 - How much is more time left with you?

 - What are the resources that you will need to complete your next task, and how many of them are available to you?